addyosmani/backbone-fundamentals/README.md

 Router.navigate();
 ```

 As an aside, if you would like to save application state to the URL at a particular point you can use the `.navigate()` method to achieve this.
-It simply updates your URL fragment without the need to trigger the `hashchange` event.
+It simply updates your URL fragment without the need to trigger the `hashchange` event:

 ```javascript
 /*Lets imagine we would like a specific fragment for when a user zooms into a photo*/